markpbaggett/utkislandoratheme/blocks/README.md

 # Islandora Blocks / Regions Definitions
 ---
-#### Introduction
+#### Introduction and Things to do First
 This document defines each custom block and the region to which it is assigned within the SIS theme.
+It also lists all the existing Content sections and what they are set to.
 We are not using the UTK theme as default.
 Here is a list of things that need to be checked before doing anything else:

 * We are using **SIS** as our theme--not UTK.
 Make sure that SIS is set to default.
+* We are using the Seven theme for the theme for our Admin screens.
+This must be enabled.
 * **Content Authoring** for **Text Formats** must be edited so that **plain text** has no enabled filters.
 You can edit this from the configuration menu:

 ![Image of Content Authoring Settings](http://dlwork.lib.utk.edu/mark/images/ContentAuthoring.png "Content Authoring Settings for Plain Text")